Duncan Renaldo: Early years

 Renaldo told some interviewers that he actually did not know where he was born.
 The prosecution in his immigration case entered into evidence a copy of a birth certificate forwarded by the Romanian consul stating that he was born in Oancea, Romania as, Vasile Dumitru Cugheanos, the natural son of Dumitru and Teodora Cugheanos.
 Renaldo claimed in his defense that he was born in Camden, New Jersey, and only later raised in Romania as Basil Couyanos by people whom he sometimes referred to as "mother" and "father" but at other times by their Christian names, Demetri and Theodora.

 Renaldo claimed never to have known his biological parents and to have been raised in several European countries.
 He emigrated to America in the 1920s.
 He claimed Romanian nationality when he took a job on a French freighter and entered the United States in 1917, registering as a foreign seaman; in court records, he claimed that this occurred four years later in 1921, but the prosecution produced evidence that he was listed as a coal passer on the S.S.
 Puget Sound in 1917 and first entered the United States when this ship landed at Baltimore, Maryland, that year.
 Failing to support himself as a portrait painter, he tried producing short films.
 He eventually took up acting and signed with Metro-Goldwyn-Mayer in 1928, where he worked in at least two major films, The Bridge of San Luis Rey and Trader Horn.
 In January 1933, Renaldo was sentenced to serve two years in federal prison and fined $2000 on conviction of falsely claiming American citizenship, falsifying a passport, and perjury, but he eventually was pardoned by President Franklin D. Roosevelt and returned to acting.

-He found minor roles at Republic Studios and other Poverty Row studios until he persuaded Republic head Herbert Yates in 1939 to introduce a Latin cowboy into The Three Mesquiteers series.
+Renaldo found minor roles at Republic Studios and other Poverty Row studios until he persuaded Republic head Herbert Yates in 1939 to introduce a Latin cowboy into The Three Mesquiteers series.
 The character only lasted a year, though, and Renaldo was back to minor roles in B-films, for example Tiger Fangs (1943).
 Renaldo did play some roles in mainstream films as well, including Spawn of the North (1938), with George Raft, Henry Fonda and John Barrymore, and For Whom the Bell Tolls with Gary Cooper and Ingrid Bergman.
 He was also a producer, writer and director.